Categories

 mcpicadofelipe

-It is estimated that 35 individuals per week, that is one person every 4 hours, suffers from a spinal cord injury (SCI).
-The leading cause for SCI is trauma, including road traffic accidents, accidents at work and falls.
-Many of these injuries are preventable and caused wholly or partially by the actions of others.
-The consequences of a spinal injury will depend on the severity but the results of it can be life changing.
+It is estimated that 35 people every week – around one person every four hours – suffer a spinal cord injury (SCI).
+The most common cause of spinal injuries is trauma, including road traffic accidents, workplace accidents, and falls.
+Importantly, many of these injuries are preventable and occur wholly or partly due to the actions of others.

-What is a spinal Injury?
+What Is a Spinal Injury?

-• Pain and suffering resulting from your injury
+• Pain and suffering caused by the injury

-• Rehabilitation
+• Rehabilitation and ongoing medical treatment

 • Current and future loss of earnings

-• Home adaptations
+• Home adaptations to improve accessibility

-• Specialist equipment
+• Specialist equipment and mobility aids

-Why choose NJS Law?
+Why Choose NJS Law?

 Hayley Yates